david-a-siegel/MPRAudit/README.md

 In this case, there are two sets of RNA and DNA data, with two sequences labelled 1 and 2 given in the 5th and 6th columns.
 For the first set of RNA and DNA data, sequence 1 has 4 clones and sequence 2 has 4 clones (there are 4 1's and 4 2's in the 5th column).
 For the second set of RNA and DNA data, sequence 1 has 3 clones and sequence 2 has 3 clones (there are 3 1's and 3 2's in the 6th column).

-We saved this small dataset as "ExampleData1.csv".
+We saved this small dataset as "ExampleData1.csv" in MPRAudit/Examples/.
 To run MPRAudit on this as paired RNA/(RNA+DNA) data, the command is
 ```
 python MPRAudit.py -infile /path/to/ExampleData1.csv -paired True
 ```